nachocaru/xaprb.com/content/blog/2005-10-14-how-to-create-a-vb6-console-program.md

 ---
-title: 'How to  create a VB6 console program'
+title: "How to  create a VB6 console program"
 author: Baron Schwartz
 excerpt: '<p>Visual Basic 6 programs can be run as console programs, if configured correctly.
 This article explains how to satisfy the four basic requirements to create a useful console program in VB6.</p>'
 layout: post